-Charlottesville experienced a heat wave recently, with a record-breaking stretching of temperatures above 90 degrees and some days surpassing 100 degrees.
+Charlottesville experienced a heat wave recently, with a record-breaking stretch of temperatures above 90 degrees and some days surpassing 100 degrees.
 In the midst of a pandemic that has disproportionately affected communities of color, as well as those with underlying health conditions and low-income individuals, extreme temperatures can exacerbate acute health conditions — and urban planning over time has played a role in what areas are the hottest in a community.

 A recent Harvard study outlined strategies for how local communities and states can reduce the risk of COVID-19 transmission during climate-related events like heat waves, hurricanes and wildfires.
 And a study published earlier this year and co-authored by Jeremy Hoffman, a scientist at the Science Museum of Virginia, examined the role that housing policies have played over time.